GuidoBR/digitalgarden/content/Lefèvre1923ReminiscencesOfAStockOperator.md

 >
 > Fiquei muito agradecido a ele, mas é da minha formação não gostar de dever dinheiro nem favores.
 Posso pagar dinheiro emprestado com dinheiro, mas favores e gentilezas tenho que retribuir na mesma moeda –– e o leitor é esperto o bastante para saber que às vezes essas obrigações morais custam os olhos da cara.
 Além disso, não existe lei da prescrição.

+> Life itself from the cradle to the grave is a gamble and what happens to me because I do not possess the gift of second sight I can bear undisturbed.
+>
+> A própria vida é, do berço ao túmulo, uma aposta, e o que acontece comigo porque não tenho o dom da clarividência sou capaz de suportar de maneira inabalável.

+> The reason for exaggerating the magnitude and the effect of my operations, I suppose, was the need to satisfy the **public’s insatiable demand for reasons for each and every price movement.**
+>
+> O motivo para exagerar a magnitude e o efeito de minhas operações era, suponho, a necessidade de satisfazer a **insaciável demanda da opinião pública por razões para cada movimento dos preços. **

+> Tips!
+How people want tips!
+They crave not only to get them but to give them.
+There is greed involved, and vanity.
+It is very amusing, at times, to watch really intelligent people fish for them.
+And the tip-giver need not hesitate about the quality, for the tip-seeker is not really after good tips, but after any tip.
+If it makes good, fine!
+If it doesn’t, better luck
+> with the next.
+>
+> Dicas!
+Como as pessoas desejam dicas!
+Anseiam não apenas por receber dicas, mas também querem recebê-las para repassá-las adiante.
+Há ganância envolvida, e vaidade. É muito divertido, às vezes, observar pessoas realmente inteligentes à procura de dicas.
+E quem dá as dicas não precisa hesitar quanto à qualidade delas, pois quem busca dicas não está atrás de boas dicas, mas de qualquer dica.
+Se os palpites derem bons resultados, ótimo!
+Se não, melhor sorte da próxima vez.

+> On the other hand there is profit in studying the human factors – the ease with which human beings believe what it pleases them to believe; and how they allow themselves – indeed, urge themselves – to be influenced by their cupidity or by the dollar-cost of the average man’s carelessness.
+Fear and hope remain the same; therefore the study of the psychology of speculators is as valuable as it ever was.
+>
+> Por outro lado, há lucro em estudar os fatores humanos –– a facilidade com que o ser humano acredita no que lhe agrada acreditar; e como eles se permitem ser influenciados por sua ambição desmedida ou pelo custo em dólares da imprudência do homem comum –– na verdade, exortam a si próprios a isso.
+O medo e a esperança permanecem os mesmos; portanto, o estudo da psicologia de especuladores é tão valioso como sempre foi.

+> I have said many times and cannot say it too often that the experience of years as a stock operator has convinced me that no man can consistently and continuously beat the stock market though he may make money in individual stocks on certain occasions.
+>
+> Já afirmei muitas vezes e não me canso de repetir que a experiência de anos como especulador financeiro me convenceu de que nenhum homem é capaz de vencer o mercado de ações de forma consistente e contínua, embora possa ganhar dinheiro com ações individuais em certas ocasiões.

 **Endownment effect**

 > As a rule a man adapts himself to conditions so quickly that he loses the perspective.
 He does not feel the difference much – that is, he does not vividly remember how it felt not to be a millionaire.
 He only remembers that there were things he could not do that he can do now.
 It does not take a reasonably young and normal man very long to lose the habit of being poor.
 It requires a little longer to forget that he used to be rich.
 I suppose that is because money creates needs or encourages their multiplication.
 I mean that after a man makes money in the stock market he very quickly loses the habit of not spending.
 But after he loses his money it takes him a long time to lose the habit of spending.